pravn/conv_VAE/README.md

         self.fc4 = nn.Linear(100, 784)

-Decoder is unaltered from the stock VAE's.
+conv_VAE.py: encoder has convolutions.
+Decoder is fully connected
+convdeconv_VAE: encoder has convolutions.
+Decoder has a deconv architecture but not the same as encoder.
+Still experimenting.